inspired-technologies/signalk-openweather-plugin/README.md

   }
   </code></p>

-The plugin shall adhere to meta-data units accoring to the SignalK definition.
+The plugin shall adhere to meta-data units according to the SignalK definition.